Our Team

 Data Scientist

 Alfred is a Data Scientist with an accomplished background in astronomy academia and a variety of experience in the public sector, focused on transport and healthcare.
-He holds a PhD in astronomy from the University of Oxford, and held a Postdoctoral Fellowship at the Forrest Research Foundation, Australia.
+He holds a PhD in astronomy from the University of Oxford and held a Postdoctoral Fellowship at the Forrest Research Foundation, in Australia.
 Alfred joined The Data Lab from the New South Wales Ministry of Health where he applied data science and engineering techniques to maintain and develop a dynamic simulation model used to evaluate the system-wide benefits of State health initiatives.

 Project Managers